mo-g-19/CECS-427-Graphs/README.md

 ##### metadata
 The metadata that we chose to add was the the data found in the --analyze as well as the data from the --multi_BFS.
 We chose only to include meta data that was either directly stated in the instructions or that was calculated for another function, because anymore would have been outside the scope of the assignment.
 ##### Robustness & edge cases
+The robustness was tested multiple ways to ensure the code will exit safely and print an error message if the users did not input in the correct format.
+We tested no --input or --create_random_graph, both an improper input and output file (that ends in something other than .gml), trying to take an input file that does not exist, trying to take a malformed input file, not enough requirements for --create_random_graph and --multi_BFS, and improper inputs for --create_random_graph (such as strings or doubles for the n value) and --multi_BFS (such as root node ids not existing).

+There are a couple of edge cases for this file.
+Notably, larger graphs take a long time.
+This is due to choosing a spring_layout for rendering the graphs.
+The layout was chosen specifically so connected nodes are drawn closer together, the spacing allows for fewer overlaps/clutter, the same positioning 'seed' creates the same graph, and it is a very popular layout in NetworkX.
+This is also due to the time complexity of finding the shortest path in a multi-root per-root shortest path when calling --multi_BFS.
+However, this graph cleanly creates an all isolated nodes graph when c is 0, and when taking in all isolated nodes graph and the --output command, it reproduces the exact same graph.

 ## Examples of commands and outputs